Norton 360

-Norton 360 is an "all-in-one" security suite developed by Gen Digital, formerly Symantec and later NortonLifeLock.
-The current suite was released in 2019 as a replacement for Norton Security, which had itself replaced the earlier eponymous suite Norton 360 marketed from 2006 to 2014.
+Norton 360 is an "all-in-one" security suite developed by Gen Digital (formerly Symantec, later NortonLifeLock).
+The product was originally introduced in 2006 and initially sold until 2014, when it was replaced by Norton Security.
+In 2019, the Norton 360 brand was revived as the successor to Norton Security, and the software continues to be sold today.

+Norton 360 provides antivirus, malware, ransomware, and hacking protection; it also includes a password manager and online backup service.
+The software additionally provides scam detection for email, phone calls, SMS, and web browsing, including deepfake detection.
+In 2026, an AI agent safety tool was added, which prevents autonomous AI agents from accessing sensitive information or installing risky software without approval by the user.

+History

-Norton 360 (2006–2014)
+Initial launch of Norton 360 (2006–2014)

-Norton 360 was an "all-in-one" security suite for the consumer market developed by Symantec (now Gen Digital).
-Originally released in 2006, it was discontinued in 2014; its features were carried over to its successor, Norton Security.
+The initial version of Norton 360 was an "all-in-one" security suite for the consumer market developed by Symantec (now Gen).
+Originally released in 2006, it was discontinued in 2014; its features were carried over to its successor, Norton Security, and then later to a revival of the Norton 360 brand.

 Version history

 Project Genesis

 Symantec announced Project Genesis on February 7, 2006.
 Genesis would differ from Symantec's other consumer security products by incorporating file backup and performance optimization tools with antivirus capabilities and a firewall.
 Phishing protection and real-time heuristics were also planned.
 Windows Vista compatibility was a major aspect of Genesis.
-Genesis was slated for release in September.
-In May 2005, Microsoft announced Windows Live OneCare, a security suite with similar functionalities, slated for release in 2006.
+Genesis was slated for release in September 2006.

 Genesis was renamed Norton 360 on May 31, 2006.
 Its feature set was confirmed—it would have the same functionalities as Norton Internet Security—with file backup, performance tools, phishing protection, and real-time heuristics.
 A public beta test was planned for summer 2006.
 The final release date was set at the end of 2006.
 The same day, McAfee announced Falcon, a security suite with similar functionalities as Norton 360 and OneCare.
-However, those dates were delayed.
-OneCare was launched in summer 2006 while Falcon entered public beta testing.

 Some viewed Norton 360 as a response to Microsoft's antivirus software, OneCare.
-Mark Bregman, Symantec's vice president, claimed the upcoming Norton 360 was not intended to compete with OneCare, stating "We somehow left the wrong impression in the market place that there's Windows Live OneCare from Microsoft, there's Falcon from McAfee, and there's nothing from Symantec."
+Mark Bregman, Symantec's vice president, claimed the upcoming Norton 360 was not intended to compete with OneCare, stating "we somehow left the wrong impression in the market place that there's Windows Live OneCare from Microsoft, there's Falcon from McAfee, and there's nothing from Symantec."

 The first public beta was delivered in November 2006, compatible with Windows XP.
-A second beta was subsequently released December 20, 2006, adding compatibility for Windows Vista build 6000.
+A second beta was subsequently released December 20, 2006, adding compatibility for Windows Vista.
 After 100,000 people tested the software, Symantec began distribution to retailers in February 2007.